AllenHsu1107/car-detection/docs/proposal.md

 # Project Proposal
 ## 1. Motivation & Objective

-It is important to maintain a safe distance between cars while driving to avoid coliision.
-In California, this distance is often called the "3-second rule", which means the distance between your vehicle and the vehicle in front should exceed the travel distance of your current speed in 3 seconds.
+Ensuring a safe distance between vehicles while driving is critical to prevent collisions.
+In California, this guideline, known as the "3-second rule," dictates that the gap between your vehicle and the one in front should exceed the distance your current speed would cover in 3 seconds.

-We aim to make a driving assistance which detected the current speed of your car and the car in front, as well as the distance between the two vehicles.
-If the distance violates the 3-second rule, we warn the driver.
+Our objective is to create a driving assistance system that monitors the current speed of both your car and the one in front, while also gauging the distance separating the two vehicles.
+When this distance falls short of the 3-second rule, our system alerts the driver.

-Additionally, we also make use of this concept to the car in the back, which means the device will also detect the distance and the speed of the car behind, and flashing a warning sign to the back car is the distance is too short.
+Moreover, we aim to extend this concept to the vehicle behind as well.
+This entails detecting the distance and speed of the car trailing behind.
+If this distance is insufficient, a warning signal will be triggered to alert the trailing vehicle.

 ## 2. State of the Art & Its Limitations

-Today, distance detection is often achieved by radar, which may possibly cause problems while driving on curve roads, where radar signals are less likely to successfully reanch the car in front.
+Presently, distance detection is commonly accomplished through radar technology, which can encounter challenges on curved roads where radar signals might have difficulty reaching the vehicle ahead effectively.

 ## 3. Novelty & Rationale

-Instead of radar, we use camera to detect the car in front, and calculate the distance.
-There are few ways to achieve the goal:
+Instead of relying on radar, our approach involves utilizing cameras to identify the car in front and compute the distance.
+We've devised several methods to achieve this:

-1. Detect the license plate of the car in front, and calculate the distance by the ratio of the plate appearing in the camera and the actual size.
+License Plate Detection: Identifying the license plate of the lead vehicle and using the size ratio between its appearance in the camera and its actual dimensions to calculate the distance.

-2. Use two camera shooting from different angle, and calculate the depth by combining the two footages.
+Dual Camera Setup: Employing two cameras capturing different angles to calculate depth by integrating the data from both sources.

-3. Detect the appearance of the vehicle itself, and the vanish point of the lanes, and calculate the relative position of the vehicle.
+Vehicle and Lane Appearance Analysis: Recognizing the vehicle itself and determining the vanishing point of the lanes to calculate the vehicle's relative position.

-By using cameras, we can get the position of the car even if the car is not in the middle on curve roads.
+Using cameras offers the advantage of determining the car's position even when it's not centrally positioned, particularly on curved roads.

 ## 4. Potential Impact